 Who looks outside, dreams; who looks inside, awakes.Carl Jung

-Silence, Stillness & Balance With our full range of emotions, life can swing from many polarities and we may swing back and forth with them, from side to side, which can drain our energy (see also Wandering Mind, Monkey Mind).
+Silence, Inner Stillness & Balance With our full range of emotions, life can swing from many polarities and we may swing back and forth with them, from side to side, which can drain our energy (see also Wandering Mind, Monkey Mind).
 And like a pendulum, returning to the centre of our being, anchored in ourself (see also Connecting To Our Centre) can bring stillness, balance, neutrality as our energy renews.
-Noise is commonplace yet so is silence - the silence within us, what some have described as close to the soul - that silence within beyong our thoughts and feelings, even amongst the external noise.
+Noise is commonplace yet so is silence - the silence within us, what some have described as our inner stability, close to the soul - that silence within beyong our thoughts and feelings, even amongst the external noise.
 Silence at times may be anxiety provoking, put us in touch with our "demons", places of struggle, limitation aloneness, fear of the unknown, our mortality and we may try to keep busy.
 On other occasions when we stabilise our mind, supported by our breathing, mindfulness, meditation, silence can dissolve our ego, help us switch off and daydream, still our mind, observe, reflect, be mindful, listen to our inner voice, expand our consciousness, bring peace of mind, calmness, clarity, help increase our focus.
 Some people utilise silence to be in touch with their creativity, solitude, with their spiritual, religious practice.